-Links to these Forms are available on the VNDL website.
+These documents are available on the VNDL website.

-Please note the following:
+If more than one Clinical Mentorship course is taken, separate Clinical Mentorship and Facility Requirement Agreement and Supervisor Agreement must be completed for each course.

-- There is a Clinical Mentorship and Facility Requirement Agreement specific to each clinical mentorship course. - More than one mentorship supervisor may sign the mentorship logbook.
-Each mentorship supervisor must be either a DVM or a credentialed technician and must complete a separate Clinical Mentorship Supervisor Agreement. - If you are registering for multiple clinical mentorship courses in a semester AND you are only using ONE mentorship supervisor, then only one Clinical Mentorship Supervisor Agreement needs to be submitted.
+More than one Mentorship Supervisor may sign the mentorship logbook.
+Each must be either a DVM or a credentialed technician, and must complete a separate Supervisor Agreement.

-Failure to complete and submit the listed documents and/or non-payment for Student Professional Liability Insurance Coverage will prevent the student from enrolling in the Clinical Mentorship.
+Failure to complete and submit the listed documents and/or non-payment for Student Professional Liability Insurance Coverage will prevent the student from enrolling in the Clinical Mentorship